Churches in Norway: Neoclassical

 Neoclassical architecture in Norway is particularly notable in monumental buildings erected in the young capital Christiania.
 Leading architects of the time were H.D.F.
 Linstow and Christian Heinrich Grosch.
 In addition to works in Oslo, Linstow and Grosch compiled drawings used for about 80 churches each.
 Grosch's work was first influenced by classicism then from around 1840 he also designed churches in the neo-gothic style.

 Modern and revival

 The ancient stave church influenced church building in the 19th and 20th century.
 Christian Christie designed the new Borgund Church (Sogn og Fjordane) with many features resembling the nearby Borgund Stave Church.
-Christie also made Årdal, Hauge (in Lærdal) and Stedje (in Sogndal) churches according to the same design.
-In the younger Hol church (Buskerud county) structural features and details are also related to stave churches.
+Christie also made Årdal Church (Vestland), Hauge Church (in Lærdal Municipality) and Stedje Church (in Sogndal Municipality) churches according to the same design.
+In the younger Hol Church (Buskerud county) structural features and details are also related to stave churches.
 The new Veøy Church from 1907 were built in "dragestil" and stave church inspiration, with a basilica-type floorplan.
 Lillestrøm Church was erected 1935 in classical basilica layout, with a stand-alone square tower and square interior columns.